mrcsantos1/pySEP/README.md

-# # loadflowNR
+# # pySEP

-This package, loadflowNR, is a library created to assist in learning the application of the Newton-Raphson method for the calculation of power flow in electrical power systems.
+This package, pySEP, is a package created to assist in the Electric Power Systems learning, modelling and simulating.

+The application of the Newton-Raphson method for the calculation of power flow in electrical power systems is an example of how it works.

 ## Getting Started